- This topic is empty.

 22::Command received error in transmit phase B

-23::Invalid command received24::Response received error
+23::Invalid command received

 25::DCS (Digital Command Signal) sent 3x without response